AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 `delete-activity-goal`

-You can delete your goals in AthletiCLI by mentioning the sport, target, and period of the goal you want to delete.
+You can delete your set goals by specifying the sport, target, and period.

 **Syntax**